 Now, if a Hindu Undivided Family contributes funds to a partnership firm, the profits and interest received from it are considered as income of a HUF, because the investment was done by HUF as a whole, and not just by Karta.
 However, if the Karta is also paid salary from the same firm for his contributions, such income would be considered his individual income.

 As discussed earlier, HUF is a separate legal entity and it also enjoys the basic exemption limit of Rs.
-2,50,000 and deductions which are available to an individual.
+2,50,000 and deductions that are available to an individual.
 Here are some of section 80 deduction which is available to HUF:

 |Section||Deduction for||Allowable if|